aerogear/offix/docs/sections/ref-offline.md

 ## Global Update Functions

 Apollo client holds all mutation parameters in memory.
-Offline Client will save and restore all mutations with exact parameters when application is restarted.
+An offline Apollo client will continue to store mutation parameters and once online, it will restore all mutations to memory.
+Any Update Functions that are supplied to mutations cannot be cached by an Apollo client resulting in the loss of all optimisticResponses after a restart.
 Update functions supplied to mutations cannot be saved in the cache.
-As result all optimisticResponses will disappear from application after restart.
+As a result, all optimisticResponses will disappear from the application after a restart and it will only reappear when the Apollo client becomes online and successfully syncs with the server.

-To prevent from that Client offers separate `mutationCacheUpdates` parameter that can be supplied to client config.Adding update functions will reapply optimistic responses, which will show all offline data after application restarts.
+To prevent the loss of all optimisticResponses after a restart, you can configure the Update Functions to restore all optimisticResponses.

 ```javascript